-The G. Wayne Clough Georgia Tech Promise Program is available to Georgia residents pursuing their first undergraduate degree including incoming freshmen, transfer, and currently enrolled students who meet the eligibility requirements, beginning with the 2007-08 academic year.
+The G. Wayne Clough Georgia Tech Promise Program is available to Georgia residents pursuing their first undergraduate degree.
 The program is designed to fill a gap in the financial aid support system, picking up where Georgia's HOPE scholarship and other financial aid options leave off.
 The program is intended to assist Georgia students whose families have an annual income of less than \$33,300.

-Awards from the G. Wayne Clough Georgia Tech Promise Program will be individually tailored to meet the financial need of each recipient.
+Awards from the G. Wayne Clough Georgia Tech Promise Program are individually tailored to meet the full financial need of each recipient.
 Assistance will include scholarships, grants, and job opportunities that, when combined, will make it possible for the student to attend Georgia Tech without the burden of student loan debt.